MARSFOREVER472/CalculadoraInterfaz/README.md

 - **_In our application, we have a simple graphical interface, created with HTML, CSS and Javascript.
 In this graphical interface, the user has to enter 2 numbers and then will have to select, from a drop-down menu, what mathematical operation they want the calculator to perform._**

-- **_In this operation, we will have to control the events produced by the user, as well as capture the data (numbers) that the user enters when using our application._**
+- **_In this operation, we will have to control the events produced by the user, as well as capture the data (values) that the user enters when using our application._**

 - **_This project is ideal for those people who want to learn how to create their own programs or applications, using the Javascript programming language._**